exseivier/bestur/README.md

 [Beta version of makefile is available]

 To install this package using makefile.
-Decompress the porject folder and go inside.
+Decompress the project folder and go inside.
 Once in there type the following command.

 sudo make install